 The new tax law and its relevant regulations provide a five-year transition period for Beijing Jiachenhong which was established before March 16, 2007 and entitled to a preferential income tax rate of 15% under the then effective tax laws or regulations.
 The transitional tax rates are, 20%, 22%, 24% and 25% for calendar years 2009, 2010, 2011 and 2012 onwards, respectively.
 In addition, entities that qualify as "High and New Technology Enterprises" ("HNTE") under the new tax law are entitled to a preferential income tax rate of 15%.
 Because of its HNTE status, Beijing Jiachenhong was entitled to the reduced tax rate of 15% from January 1, 2008 to December 31, 2010.
 In February 2012, Beijing Jiachenhong received approval from the tax authority on the renewal of its HNTE status which entitled it to the preferential income tax rate of 15% effective retroactively from January 1, 2011 to December 31, 2013.
-Upon the expiry of HNTE certificate, the tax rate applied to Beijing Jiachenhong would be 25%.
+Subject to reapplication, Beijing Jiachenhong's HNTE status will enable it to the preferential income tax rate of 15% from January 1, 2014 to December 31, 2016.
+Management believes that Beijing Jiachenhong meets all the criteria required in connection with the reapplication of HNTE status and therefore applied 15% when recognizing current tax.

 In June 2011, Guangzhou Nuoya received approval from the tax authority that it qualified as a HNTE which entitled it to the preferential income tax rate of 15% effective retrospectively from January 1, 2010 to December 31, 2012.
 As a result, Guangzhou Nuoya received a tax refund in the year ended March 31, 2012, amounting to RMB10,433 in relation to overpaid income tax for the period from January 2010 to December 2010.
-Upon the expiry or failure in renewal of HNTE certificate, the tax rate applied to Guangzhou Nuoya would be 25%.
-Subject to renewal, Guangzhou Nuoya's HNTE status will enable it to the preferential income tax rate of 15% from January 1, 2013 to December 31, 2015.
-Management believes that Guangzhou Nuoya meets all the criteria for the renewal of HNTE status and accordingly, applied 15% tax rate to measure taxable temporary differences that are expected to reverse by the calendar year ending December 31, 2015.
+In April 2014, Guangzhou Nuoya received approval from the tax authority on the renewal of its HNTE status which entitled it to the preferential income tax rate of 15% effective retroactively from January 1, 2013 to December 31, 2015.

 The new tax law and its implementation rules also impose a withholding tax at 10%, unless reduced by a tax treaty or agreement, for dividends receivable by non-PRC-resident enterprises from PRC-resident enterprises in respect of earnings accumulated beginning on January 1, 2008.
-The Company has not provided for income taxes on such accumulated earnings of its PRC subsidiaries as of March 31, 2013 since these earnings are intended to be reinvested indefinitely in the PRC.
-As of March 31, 2013, such unremitted earnings that may be subject to the withholding tax amounted to RMB634,333 (US\$102,134) and the related unrecognized deferred tax liability was RMB63,433 (US\$10,213).
+As of March 31, 2014, the Company has provided RMB3,900 (US\$627) for withholding income tax on a portion of the undistributed earnings of its PRC subsidiaries according to management's reinvestment plan.
+No income taxes were provided for the remaining undistributed earnings which are intended to be reinvested indefinitely in the PRC.
+As of March 31, 2014, such unremitted earnings that may be subject to the withholding tax amounted to RMB758,698 (US\$122,048) and the related unrecognized deferred tax liability was RMB75,870 (US\$12,205).